antarctica/ansible-core-public/README.md

 ## Overview

-* Sets system hostname and FQDN via `ANXS.hostname` role
+* Sets system hostname and FQDN via `ANXS.hostname` role.
-* Updates package lists (`apt-get update`)
+* Updates package lists (`apt-get update`).
-* Configures sudo to support agent forwarding when in a sudo session (this applies when sudoing to root only).
 * Configures SSH to pre-trust some hosts by adding their host keys to `ssh_known_hosts`, this is controlled by `core_ssh_known_hosts`.
+* Optionally adds a 'controller' user to the "adm" group to allow log files to be read without requiring sudo - this is performed by default and assumes a user named 'controller' exists.
-* Optionally, creates a new OS user, 'app' for performing day to tasks and can be safely used by 'applications' such as a web server.
-Designed for use from the terminal and when using automated tools (such as ansible).
-The `authorized_keys` file for the user is set to contain any file in the `core_app_user_authorized_keys_directory` directory.
+* Unless disabled, creates a new OS user, 'app' for performing non-privileged actions (such as creating directories within an uploads directory) and can be safely used by applications such as a web server.
+* If enabled, the `authorized_keys` file for the app user is set to contain any file in the `core_app_user_authorized_keys_directory` directory.
 * Optionally creates an empty 'bash_aliases' file for the 'controller', and if enabled, the 'app' user accounts - this is performed by default.
 * Optionally creates a swap file of a specific size if needed.
 * Optionally copies and secures access to an SSL private key if needed.